-Based on our procedures performed at AMG Mineração we consider management's key assumptions and estimates to be within a reasonable range, the accounting for property, plant and equipment is satisfactory and in accordance with EU-IFRS.
+Based on our procedures performed we consider key assumptions and estimates to be within a reasonable range, the accounting for property, plant and equipment is satisfactory and in accordance with EU-IFRS.
 We determined that the related disclosure (note 10) meets the requirements of EU-IFRS.